Khanate of Bukhara: Rise of Muhammad Shaybani

-In 1505 Muhammad Shibani took Urgench after a 10-month siege, resulting in the annexation of Khwarazm.
+In 1505 Muhammad Shaybani took Urgench after a 10-month siege, resulting in the annexation of Khwarazm.
 The ruler of Herat, Sultan Husayn Bayqara, attempted to launch a campaign to Transoxiana but it proved to be abortive.
 When he decided to take the field, he was no longer capable of leading the army.
-In 1506 he died, being succeeded by his two sons (Badi' al-Zaman Mirza and Muzaffar Husayn Mirza).
+Bayqara died in 1506 and was succeeded by his two sons, Badi' al-Zaman Mirza and Muzaffar Husayn Mirza.
 Despite their differences, they agreed to jointly field an army against the Uzbeks.
-They assembled their forces along the Murghab River, allying with Babur to crush Muhammad Shibani.
-In 1506 Shibani captured Balkh, and the allied Timurid force disintegrated on its own.
+They assembled their forces along the Murghab River, allying with Babur to crush Muhammad Shaybani.
+In 1506 Shaybani captured Balkh, and the allied Timurid force disintegrated on its own.
 Finally in 1507 he was able to take Herat and the rest of the Timurid lands.
-By this time he ousted the Timurids from Qunduz, Balkh, Khorasan, Khwarazm, and other regions and incorporated them into his empire.
+By this time he ousted the Timurids from Kunduz, Balkh, Khorasan, Khwarazm, and other regions and incorporated them into his empire.

 However Shah Isma'il I of the newly founded Safavid Empire, wishing to conquer the Timurid lands for himself and enraged by Shibani's staunch Sunnism, invaded Khorasan and killed Mohammad Shibani outside the city of Merv in 1510.
 Khorasan and Khwarazm were conquered by Iran and Samarqand was briefly lost to Babur in 1512.
 However, he was unable to establish his presence there for long and soon the Uzbeks were able to reclaim their lost territory.
 However, Khwarazm permanently became independent, becoming the Khanate of Khiva.
 It was ruled by the Arabshahids, another branch of the Shibanids.
-Khwarazm was briefly conquered by Ubaydullah Khan (1533-1539) but shortly after it became independent once again.
+Khwarazm was briefly conquered by Ubaidullah Khan (1533–1539) but shortly after it became independent once again.

-Janid Dynasty
+After Muhammad Shaybani's death, a kurultai elected Kuchkonji, Shaybani's uncle and Abu'l Khayr's eighth son, as the new supreme khan.
+The kurultai also divided the lands conquered by Shaybani into regional appanages and distributed them among different lineages of the Abu'l-Khayrid dynasty.
+Kuchkonji took Samarkand as his seat of power; Bukhara was given to Ubaydullah, Shaybani's nephew; Miyonkol (the region between Bukhara and Samarkand, around present-day Navoiy) went to Jonibeg, Abu'l Khayr's grandson through his second son Khoja Muhammad; and Tashkent to Suyunjuk (also known as Sevinch Muhammad), Abu'l Khayr's ninth son.